 Class settings vary from a stage to a studio to a gymnasium.
 Some classes have an audience that you see in the shadows that does the class along with the instructors.

-All classes are professionally filmed and produced — lighting and sound included.
+All classes are professionally filmed and produced on the Les Mills app — lighting and sound included.
 Nothing is off the cuff, no crazy stories, mistakes, or teaching on the fly.
 Every single second of each class is a carefully orchestrated dance and taught perfectly.
 The style of classes from one release to the next is consistent so you know what you’re going to get.

 Instructors are super experienced, with just a handful in their 20s.
 Most are older.